Dhruv-Datta/Automated-Synchronized-High-Stability-Electronic-Rudder-ASHER/README.md

 To use the ASHER system, follow these steps:

-Set up the hardware components, including the infrared sensor array, the inclinometer with the black ball, the microcontroller, and the servo motor connected to the rudder.
+* Set up the hardware components, including the infrared sensor array, the inclinometer with the black ball, the microcontroller, and the servo motor connected to the rudder.

-Connect the infrared sensor array to the microcontroller's input pins, making sure the electrical connections are correct.
+* Connect the infrared sensor array to the microcontroller's input pins, making sure the electrical connections are correct.

-Upload the provided code to the microcontroller using the Arduino IDE or compatible software.
+* Upload the provided code to the microcontroller using the Arduino IDE or compatible software.

+* Connect external rudder to ASHER.

-Open the Serial monitor to observe the position values printed by the system.
+* Open the Serial monitor to observe the position values printed by the system.

-Verify that the ASHER system is functioning properly by observing the servo motor's movement and the stability of the position values reported in the Serial monitor.
+* Verify that the ASHER system is functioning properly by observing the servo motor's movement and the stability of the position values reported in the Serial monitor.

 Note: Adjust the PID controller parameters (Kp, Ki, and Kd) in the PIDSys constructor according to the specific requirements and characteristics of your application.